 Michelob Hour of Excellence TV Spot

 In a c.
-1965 black-and-white TV spot, actor, director, and writer Hal Holbrook promoted the “Michelob Hour of Excellence”.
-The new hourglass-shape bottle is shown.
+1965 black-and-white TV spot, preserved on YouTube, actor, director, and writer Hal Holbrook promoted the “Michelob Hour of Excellence”.
+Its distinctive hourglass-shape bottle appears on his chair-side desk.

 Holbrook, who passed away only recently, is remembered especially for his stage reenactment of Mark Twain.

-The upload description states “1958” but it had to be later, as Michelob was first bottled in 1961.
+The upload caption attributes the year as 1958 but it had to be later, as Michelob was first bottled in 1961.
 Prior to that it was draft-only.
-As well, in 1965 the North Countryman, a newspaper in Rousses Point, New York described the Michelob Hour of Excellence as “new”.
+As well, in 1965 the North Countryman, a newspaper in Rousses Point, New York, described the Michelob Hour of Excellence as “new”.

-Using trans-Atlantic tones, Holbrook explained how a great American beer, now in bottles, would sponsor a series highlighting American excellence in one-hour programs.
-Theatre, sports, and music would be covered among other areas.
-The flying Wright Brothers were scheduled for one program.
+Using trans-Atlantic tones, Holbrook explained how a great American beer would sponsor a series highlighting American excellence in successive one-hour programs.
+Excellence in theatre, sports, music and more would be featured.
+The flying Wright Brothers were scheduled for one show.

-Holbrook’s introduction and The Hollow Crown production were highbrow or upmarket in tone – Michelob territory as I have discussed.
-Contemporary, televised Budweiser pitches by Ed McMahon, long-time sidekick of the Johnny Carson Show, are more everyman, by contrast.
+The tone of Holbrook’s introduction, and evidently The Hollow Crown production, were thoroughly highbrow or upmarket in tone – Michelob territory as I have discussed.
+Contemporary, televised Budweiser pitches by Ed McMahon, long-time sidekick on the famed Johnny Carson Show, were more everyman, in contrast

 This reflected the relative market positioning of the two beers, anchors at the time of brewing behemoth Anheuser-Busch (now Anheuser-Busch InBev).

 Witherill Hotel Bar, 1961

 The Witherill Hotel in Plattsburgh, New York was built in 1868 and lasted a full 100 years, closing in 1968.
-Plattsburgh is in the “North Country”, not far from the Canadian border.
+Plattsburgh is the “North Country” of New York, not far from the Canadian border.

-Hamlin, who wrote a book about growing up in the hotel, discussed its history including the bar-restaurant Fife & Drum, which opened in the hotel on July 4, 1940.
+Hamlin, who wrote a book about growing up in the hotel, discussed its arc including the bar-restaurant Fife & Drum, opened by the hotel on July 4, 1940.

-A striking eBay listing shows the Fife & Drum in its 1940s glory.
-Revolutionary War themes mingle with modern red leather banquettes, black Formica tables, and tile flooring.
+An eBay listing shows the Fife & Drum in striking, 1940s glory.

-For most of its career the hotel enjoyed a carriage and business, as well as high-end tourist trade.
-This emerged from numerous accounts including in Kelly Julian’s (2012) Plattsburgh, a history of the city.
-See discussion and photos at pp. 37-38.
+For most of its career the Witherill enjoyed a carriage and business, as well as high-end tourist, trade.
+This emerges from numerous accounts including Kelly Julian’s (2012) book Plattsburgh, a history of the city.
+See the discussion and photos at pp. 37-38.

-In June 1961 the Fife & Drum advertised in the Press-Republican, mentioning draft Michelob and Lowenbrau:
+In June 1961 the Fife & Drum advertised in the Press-Republican, with prominent mention of Michelob and Lowenbrau:

-The beers were consistent with the high standards that characterized the Witherill.
-The bar did not bill itself as a beer destination, as Brothers Hofbrau did in Phoenix in the same period.
-It did not vaunt beer expertise, as Hank’s Tavern did elsewhere in New York in its 1930s ads.
+These beers were consistent with the high standards that characterized the Witherill.
+The bar did not bill itself as a beer destination, as we saw earlier for Brothers Hofbrau in Phoenix in the same period.
+It did not vaunt expertise in beer and beer history, as Hank’s Tavern did elsewhere in the Empire State in the 1930s.

 The Howells simply made sure to offer top quality in this amenity, as the hotel did in general.
 The Witherill therefore, in our estimation, exemplified the status image encoded in the name Michelob.

-Through the 1960s and ’70s, assisted by its new bottle and perhaps its revised recipe, Michelob sales grew considerably, as I discussed earlier.
+Through the 1960s and ’70s, assisted by its new bottle and perhaps the new rice adjunct recipe, Michelob sales grew considerably, as shown earlier.